Gloss Paint Dry Time (& Speed Up Tips)

 Apply Thin Coats

-Quick-dry gloss takes less than 1 hour to dry to touch, about 90 minutes to re-coat, and 12 hours to dry enough for light use.
-You can use it paint 24 hours after applying it.
+Quick-dry gloss paint takes less than 1 hour to dry to touch, around 90 minutes to dry enough for a re-coat, and 24 hours to cure.

-The reason this paint dries faster is that it is water-based.
+Quick-dry gloss paint dries faster as it’s water-based and is formulated with extra drying agents.
 For instance, Dulux Trade fast dry gloss is a 2-part water-based coating.

 Tony Adams